Building Relationships in Parliament

 In terms of arranging the meeting, there is no fool-proof way.
 Here are some options:

-- Advisor meeting – finding out the advisor, cold email or calling and explaining the purpose of the meeting.
+- Adviser meeting – find out the relevant adviser, cold email or call them and explain the purpose of the meeting.
 Remember, it needs to be a good use of time for them as well, so make sure your ask isn’t all about you.

-- Going through a MP or Senator – A politician is always more likely to call back another politician than they are a stakeholder they haven’t met.
+- Going through an MP or Senator – a politician is always more likely to call back another politician than they are a stakeholder they haven’t met.
 If this issue is important for a MP or Senator, they can become a powerful internal advocate for you.

-- Letters and follow ups - a well-crafted letter, then going through the process, getting an initial rejection, following up and continuing to do so until things align.
-The Minister might be in your area, or you might be in Canberra in the right window where they have a gap in their diary.
+- Letters and follow-ups - send a well-crafted letter, go through the diary process which may include an initial rejection which you then follow up... and continuing to do so until things align.
+The Minister might be in your area, or you might be in Canberra at the right time when they have a gap in their diary.

 Preparing for and attending a meeting